On this page:

 - red blood in the stool

-What are the complications of gastritis?
+What are the complications of chronic and acute gastritis?

 How is gastritis diagnosed?